AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 **The Measure tab is not visible or no campaigns appear in the Campaign ID dropdown**

 Both symptoms indicate that campaign IDs have not yet been discovered in your [!DNL AMC] instance.
 Create a new project to trigger a fresh discovery of campaigns and conversion events.

+**Results are not visible after the run date**

+After the run date passes, [!DNL AMC] runs the report queries on your behalf.
+Allow up to 24 hours for results to become available.
+If results have not appeared after 24 hours, check that the run date has fully passed and that the report status in the **[!UICONTROL Measure]** tab is no longer showing as pending.

 **Conversion events are unavailable and Attribution is grayed out**